 Provide a brief overview of the proposal including the nature of the problem to be addressed, scientific relevance, objectives/aims, research question/hypotheses, and methods/analytical plan (<250 words):

 The 2017 American College of Cardiology/American Heart Association blood pressure (BP) guideline recommends initiation of antihypertensive medication for adults with stage 1 hypertension, systolic BP of 130 to 139 mmHg or diastolic BP of 80 to 89 mmHg, and high cardiovascular disease (CVD) risk.
-In this guideline, the definition of high CVD risk included 10-year predicted atherosclerotic CVD (ASCVD) risk ≥10% estimated by the Pooled Cohort Equations.
+In this guideline, the definition of high CVD risk included 10-year predicted atherosclerotic CVD (ASCVD) risk ≥10% using the Pooled Cohort Equations.
 In 2023, the American Heart Association published the PREVENT equations.
-Many adults with 10-year predicted ASCVD risk ≥10% by the Pooled Cohort Equations do not have 10-year predicted ASCVD or total CVD risk ≥10% by the PREVENT equations.
+Many adults with 10-year predicted ASCVD risk ≥10% by the Pooled Cohort Equations have 10-year predicted ASCVD or total CVD risk <10% by the PREVENT equations.
 There are PREVENT equations to estimate 30-year ASCVD and total CVD risk.
 It may be reasonable to recommend initiation of antihypertensive medication for adults with stage 1 hypertension and high 10-year or 30-year predicted risk if these individuals have a high incidence of stage 2 hypertension, systolic BP ≥140 mmHg, diastolic BP ≥90 mmHg, or initiation of antihypertensive medication, and they have sub-clinical CVD when they develop stage 2 hypertension.
 We propose to study the association between 30-year predicted total CVD risk using the PREVENT equations with the incidence of stage 2 hypertension among Jackson Heart Study participants.
 We hypothesize the incidence of stage 2 hypertension will increase progressively with higher 30-year predicted total CVD risk.
 In addition, we hypothesize that a high proportion of participants that develop stage 2 hypertension will have evidence of sub-clinical CVD, estimated by higher left ventricular mass index at Visit 3.

 Background/Rationale